-Important: If you choose to revert to the factory settings, you will erase all your custom settings and will lose your connection to the SX because, upon rebooting, the IP address of the unit will be reset to the factory default IP address of 192.168.0.192.
-If the network is running a DHCP server, the unit will be reset to a different IP address, because DHCP is enabled by default when the unit is reverted to factory settings.
+Important: If you choose to revert to the factory settings, you will erase all your custom settings and will lose your connection to the SX because, upon rebooting, the IP address of the unit is reset to the factory default IP address of 192.168.0.192.
+If the network is running a DHCP server, the unit is reset to a different IP address, because DHCP is enabled by default when the unit is reverted to factory settings.